Working with lenders

 Multiple lenders, different loan types and different payment due dates . . . student loans are one area of life where you have to be organized.
 Otherwise, you might mix up payments or worse, miss one.

-You can create a tracking sheet on your computer (follow this link to a worksheet we created for you), or chart it all on a piece of paper.
+You can create a tracking sheet on your computer or chart it all on a piece of paper.
 Whatever system you use, be sure to keep track of these key things for each of your student loans.

 - Loan type